 The most common method of accessing a signature file is saving the file to the graphics folder of Serve, but this method does present one significant downfall – security.
 If the Serve server is accessible – without security properly leveraged – then checks could be reprinted.
 So it’s worthwhile to review all your options before determining which method to follow for your institution.

 Another option, and my personal favorite, is to utilize a secure thumb drive to store signatures and the job-start batch file.
 Haven’t heard about secure thumb drives?
 Well… a secure thumb drive, once plugged into a local machine requires a password to access the files saved to it.
-Referred to here at Softdocs as Secure Signature Sticks, let us know if you’re interested in this route.
+Referred to here at Softdocs as Secure Signature Sticks.

 In addition to the security associated with this option, the Secure Signature Stick also makes it easy to change signatures.
 Since the thumb drive allows a user to save things repeatedly, given enough storage space is available, designated users can update files whenever necessary.

 Another storage option is to save signature files to a CD.
 Overall, this is a good solution for institutions that do not have signature changes very often.
 However, when a signature update is required, you need to contact us for assistance.
 In an organization where the end user has access to the Serve Server, it is relatively easy to keep track of the different signatures in use.

 Now, you may be asking yourself, “what if my end user doesn’t have access to our Serve Server?”
 In this instance, a mapped drive to a user’s machine can be created for Serve, allowing the program to search the drive for the appropriate signature file.